IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 In this tutorial, we are using use Ceph just for PoC purpose, but NOT for production.
 You should always follow storage based on CP4WAIOPS requirements at [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).

+For deploying on AWS, the EFS(Amazon Elastic File System) can be used for persistant storage.
+Please refer to [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) for details.
+You can also follow the [example of AWS EFS configuration instruction](aws-efs-config-example.md)

 From Argo CD UI, click `NEW APP` and input parameters as follows for Ceph and then click `CREATE` button.

 - GENERAL